lubeda/EspHoMaTriXv2/README.md

 #### show progress

-To visualize e.g. a print progress you can use:
+To visualize e.g., a print progress you can use:

 ![sample](images/icon_progress.png)